yche276/DigitalMtLib/README.md

 ## Installtion
 1. Add CoreData and CoreMotion framework
-2. add -ObjC -all_load to Other Linker Flags
+2. Add -ObjC and -all_load to Other Linker Flags